 - Readability.
 If your blog is meant to primarily be read, then don’t hamper readability by making the text too small, too tight or (worst of the worst) white type on a black background.
-Be aware that pop-ups, ads, or a bad layout can also hamper readability and drive readers elsewhere.
+Be aware that ads or a hard-to-navigate layout can also hamper readability and drive readers elsewhere.

 - About page or bio.
 If your blog content is interesting, people will want to know more about the person behind it.
 Don’t make them search for this.
 Create a separate page, and be sure to include a way to contact you.

 - Comments.
-You’ll need to decide how difficult it will be for people to comment on your blog, plus you’ll need (if only for yourself) some kind of policy on how you’ll handle or moderate discussions.
+You should develop a policy for how you’ll handle or moderate discussions.
 Will you approve every comment before it goes live?
 Will comments be automatically published if they’re not spam?
 An open commenting policy that doesn’t require sign-in helps you get more comments, but you’ll want to make sure you’re receiving email alerts when new comments are posted, just in case you need to delete anything spammy or inappropriate that gets through.
 Fortunately, major blog platforms (like WordPress) help you streamline your comment system to automatically eliminate spam activity.
 If you have any trouble, then install Akismet, the industry-standard plugin to eliminate spammy comments.